-In addition to the above list given under Central Tax- Rate, following additional category of supply of services is listed under Notification No. 10/2017- Integrated Tax (Rate) on which GST shall be paid by the recipient on reverse charge basis:-
+In addition to the above list given under Central Tax- Rate, following additional category of supply of services are listed under Notification No. 10/2017-Integrated Tax (Rate) dated 28.6.2017 on which GST shall be paid by the recipient on reverse charge basis:-

 SI.
-No. Category of Supply of Services Supplier of service Recipient of Service (1) (2) (3) (4) 1 located in a non-taxable Any person located in the taxable territory other than non-taxable online recipient.
-10 Services supplied by a person located in non- taxable territory by way of transportation of goods by a vessel from a place outside India up to the customs station of clearance in India located in non-taxable territory Importer, as defined in clause (26) of section 2 of the Customs Act, 1962(52 of 1962), located in the taxable territory.
+No. Category of Supply of Services Supplier of Service Recipient of Service (1) (2) (3) (4) 1 Any service supplied by any person who is located in a non-taxable territory to any person other than non-taxable online recipient located in a non-taxable 1 , , 10 Services supplied by a person located in non- taxable territory by way of transportation of goods by a vessel from a place outside India up to the customs station of clearance in India. located in non-taxable territory Importer, as defined in clause (26) of section 2 of the Customs Act, 1962 (52 of 1962), located in the taxable territory.